AbdullahRagheb/AutoimmuneDetector/README.md

 ## **Overview**
-This repository contains the code and methodology for building and training a multi-label neural network model to classify various autoimmune disorders from clinical data.
-The model is implemented using PyTorch and includes data preprocessing, model architecture, training, and evaluation.
+This project focuses on building a multi-label classification model for autoimmune disorder diagnosis using clinical data.
+The model is designed to predict the presence of various autoimmune disorders based on input features such as age, gender, and clinical measurements.
+Implemented in PyTorch, the project includes comprehensive data preprocessing, model training, and evaluation, ensuring robust performance and accurate predictions.

 ## **Project Structure**
 Here is an overview of the main files in the project: